 Like the 1920s era itself, men’s fashion history of the Jazz Age was driven by youth.
 Young men returned from the Great War and left the strict dress codes and customs of the Victorian Era.
 They took advantage of the newly implemented work-free weekend to relax on the golf course, at the riding stables, or at the lake.
 Three-piece suits were not at all conducive to a leisurely picnic in the park or a morning on the tennis court.

-Young men scoffed at the older generation’s tailored suits with tight, stiff shirt collars that forced men into the proper gentlemanly posture.
-In fact, the debate over the stiff versus soft collar was so crucial to men’s fashion of the era that the fashionable Andre de Fouquieres, considered the “Beau Brummel of modern France,” rejected the notion of abandoning the soft collar as “pure madness.”
+Young men scoffed at the older generation’s tailored suits with their tight, stiff shirt collars that forced them into the proper gentlemanly posture.
+In fact, the debate over the stiff versus soft collar was so crucial to men’s fashion of the era that the fashionable Andre de Fouquieres, considered the “Beau Brummel of modern France,” rejected the notion of abandoning the stiff collar as “pure madness.”
 Eventually, soft attached collars won out.

 “In general, men’s clothing is more definitely standardized than is that of women.
 Suits are standardized as to color, texture, weave, and cut, so that among the more conservative men the most marked change seems to be from an oxford gray suit and a gray felt hat to a light gray suit and a straw hat.
 Full expression of a man’s individuality may be given in his selection of neckties.” – Sage, Textiles and Clothing

 The influence of sports on men’s fashion of the era cannot be ignored.
 Golfers Bobby Jones and Walter Hagen lent their style to leisurewear of the ’20s.
 Tennis star Bill Tilden dazzled with his forehand and his array of v-neck sweaters.
 College students copied football hero Red Grange’s raccoon coat.
 Charles Lindbergh started a trend, too, when his solo Atlantic flight sparked a craze for leather jackets.